vmware/photon/docs/photon-admin-guide.md

 	Gateway=192.168.0.1
 	DNS=192.168.0.1

-Another way of adding a DNS server is to modify /etc/systemd/resolved.conf --- a method that can be particularly useful when your machine is working with DHCP.
+Another way of adding a DNS server is to modify /etc/systemd/resolved.conf--a method that can be particularly useful when your machine is working with DHCP.
 For more information, see https://www.freedesktop.org/software/systemd/man/resolved.conf.html.

 You can optionally activate the local DNS stub resolver of systemd-resolved by adding `dns` and `resolve` to /etc/nsswitch.conf.
 To do so, make a backup copy of /etc/nsswitch.conf and then execute the following command as root: